“Wow!” the 4th Sunday Advent Message

 image

-St.Zachariah, as depicted on an Orthodox icon, a subject worth a whole blog’s worth of discussion some day..(but here’s a preview: that is gold leaf behind St. Zach, and it has been hammered into position.
+St.Zachariah, as depicted on an Orthodox icon, a subject worth a whole blog’s worth of discussion some day.
+But here’s a preview: that is gold leaf behind St. Zach, and it has been hammered into position.
 Each stroke of the hammer was accompanied by a prayer, a specific prayer.
-Literally, sometimes prayers are the sounds of a hammer.)
+Literally, sometimes prayers are the sounds of a hammer.

-Note that Zachariah, as written about by Luke, is associating the story here to the ancient and known Hebrew story.
+Note that Zachariah, as written about by Luke, is associating the story he’s become a part of to the ancient and well-known Hebrew story.
 Just as Mary sang of her being used to continue the covenant between Abraham and YHWH, Zachariah’s song establishes his son John as a continuation of the prophetic tradition in Israel- a tradition that has been silent, since the days of Malachi, for 600 years!

 As all prophets do, John will be preparing the way, clearing the path, establishing a route for another who will follow- in this case, Jesus.
 And as all prophets also seem to do, John will die for having done a good job.
-John will, about 1900 years after his birth, play a prominent role in the opera, Salome, by Richard Strauss, where he was represented, in a final shocking scene, as a severed head.
+John’s character will, about 1900 years after his birth, play a prominent role in the opera, “Salome,” by Richard Strauss, where he was represented, in a final shocking scene, as a severed head.

 Zachariah, though, the real subject of this piece, did his job and did it well.
 He would have died a happy man, having had an offspring.
-Thus, he fulfilled the roles of husband, father, and priest very well.
+Thus, he had fulfilled the long-proscribed roles of husband, father, and priest very well.
 We are, after all, talking about him even at this moment, some 1980 years after Salome danced with his son for real!

 Mary’s Song.
 A Christmas Journey..